Skip to content

 • Context Review Directions directions — How to review an existing context bundle — freshness check, same synthesis rules as context-collect, no re-collection

-• Context Block capability — Collect + render a context block from registered sources (git, tasks, projects, chrome, obsidian, obsidian_tasks, obsidian_wellness, calendar, day_planner, session_activity, chat, message, smart, datacore).
+• Context Block capability — Collect + render a context block from registered sources (git, tasks, projects, chrome, obsidian, obsidian_tasks, obsidian_wellness, calendar, day_planner, session_activity, chat, message, vault, datacore).
 Structured sources (git / tasks / projects / chrome) emit curated prompt text; the rest wrap legacy collectors.
 Supports per-source depth, target_date windows, max_chars budget, markdown or JSON output, and cache reuse via max_age_seconds.

 • Context Bundle capability — Run all (or selected) collectors and save a context bundle to disk.
 Use individual collectors (context_git, context_chat, etc.) when you only need one source.